 On our way to Nyhavn we pass through this lovely square Grabrodretorv.
 A peaceful and pretty place to sit.
 Tho’ not for us as we have one day here and no time for frivolous things like sipping coffee!

-We reach the bustle Nyhavn.
-It is a bit more tacky than other parts of Copenhagen and was once it’s red-light district but is now filled with over-priced averagely good bars and cafes.
+We reach the bustle Nyhavn, one of the classic sights of Copenhagen.
+It is a bit more tacky than other parts of the city and was once it’s red-light district but is now filled with over-priced averagely good bars and cafes.

 The quayside is full of colourful buildings and music is cheerfully played.

 It was opened by a King in the 17th century to allow ships excess to the centre.